 Most modern fonts are sans-serif, lending to that clean and easy-to-read look that translates well across applications and screen sizes.
 It’s why most tech companies you see today use this style of font.

-To keep things interesting when using two sans-serif fonts in a pair, use a bolder cut of your chosen header font.
+To keep things interesting when using two sans-serif fonts in a pair, use a bolder version of your chosen header font.

-In the above example, we paired Fira Sans in a bold cut as the heading and Montserrat as the body copy, which is super easy on the eyes.
+In the above example, we paired Fira Sans in bold as the heading and Montserrat as the body copy, which is super easy on the eyes.

-You can see how this pairing works in a social media card, where Montserrat is used in both italics and all caps.
+You can see how this Monstserrat font pairing works in a social media card, where Montserrat is used in both italics and all caps.

 Slab serif is a type of serif font that’s bolder and blockier than traditional serifs.
 It brings an old-school, nerdy charm to a project or brand, and harkens back to a typewriter font.